Offset Your Carbon Emissions

 Today is the 21st of September, it’s also Zero Emissions Day.
 Which is a day where we’re asked to give the planet a day off.
 A pretty simple idea – switch off your appliances, don’t use the car.
 But, in reality pretty much everything we do in our modern lives creates some level of emissions.
 That is unless you want to live like Daniel Suelo.
 So what’s the solution?
-And what can we do about reducing and neutralising our carbon emissions at home and in business?
+And what can we do to reduce and offset our carbon emissions at home and in business?

-Well, one of the solutions is carbon offsetting.
-But before we dive into that, we need to look at reducing our emissions as much as possible first.
-There are some pretty simple steps we can all take to reduce our carbon emissions.
-From leaving the car at home to switching to a green energy deal for your gas and electricity.
+Before we dive into how to offset your carbon emissions, we need to look at reducing our them as much as possible first.
+There are some pretty simple steps we can all take from leaving the car at home, to switching to a green energy deal for your gas and electricity.
 This article from The Guardian gives you 15 different ways you can make a difference.

-As for our article, well it’s all about how you can neutralise the carbon emissions that you can’t reduce.
-And the main solution to this is, you guessed it, carbon offsetting.
-Which is something we’re investing in to make Kakadu HQ not just carbon neutral, but carbon negative.
+As for this article, well it’s all about how you can offset the carbon emissions that you can’t reduce.
+It’s not an ideal solution, ideally we’d create zero emissions, but unless we stop breathing that ain’t gonna happen.
+So the main solution to this is, you guessed it, carbon offsetting.
+Which is something we invest in to make Kakadu HQ not just carbon neutral, but carbon negative.